Trying to Conceive Again

 What do ovulation kits predict?

 An ovulation predictor kit measures Luteinising Hormone (LH).
-A surge in LH leads to ovulation within the next 12 hours.
-The egg does not always get released from the ovary in spite of a surge but it is a very good marker.
-A positive pregnancy test around 14 days after you think ovulation occurred is the only way of establishing that it actually did.
+A surge in LH means that ovulation (release of an egg) is likely within the next 12 hours.
+The egg does not always get released from the ovary in spite of a surge but it is a very good marker of the likelihood of it happening.
+A positive pregnancy test around 14 days after you think ovulation occurred is the one way of knowing that it actually did.

 Urinary ovulation predictor kits are used typically daily around the time ovulation may be expected.
 A conversion from a negative to a positive reading would suggest that ovulation is about to occur within 24–48 hours, giving two days to engage in sexual intercourse or artificial insemination with the intention of conceiving.